King County, Texas: County established

 On August 21, 1876, the Texas Legislature formed King County from Bexar County.
 By 1880, the United States Census counted 40 residents in the county.
 In 1891, the county was organized.
 Guthrie was designated as the county seat.

 Early ranchers preserved water by damming canyons and draws to hold the heavy spring rains.
 In the 1890s, windmills became the method of water provision.
 Some of the earliest settlers were Isom Lynn, A. C. Tackett, Brants Baker, and Bud Arnett.
 The Four Sixes Ranch was established in 1902 by Samuel Burk Burnett.
 The formerly named Pitchfork Land and Cattle Company was organized in 1883, and SMS ranches were established during the same time frame.
 The 6666 (called Four Sixes Ranch), also founded in 1883, was managed from 1965 to 1986 by George Humphreys, who was also affiliated with the National Ranching Heritage Center in Lubbock.

 Dumont was formed in the late 19th century.
 By that time, farmers began to share the land with ranchers.
 Cotton was the leading crop for a time, followed by corn, sorghum, and fruit trees.

 Oil was discovered in the county in 1943.
 By January 1, 1991, almost 114403000 oilbbl of oil had been pumped from King County lands since the first wells were drilled.

 Geography

 According to the United States Census Bureau, the county has a total area of 913 sqmi, of which 2.5 sqmi (0.3%) are covered by water.
-Much of the land in King County Texas is Grassland, and hilly, broken country, much of which is composed of dark loam and red soils.The county has a temperate climate with mild winters and hot summers with temperatures ranging from an average of 27 degrees Fahrenheit in January to 99 degrees Fahrenheit in July.
-The county has an average annual rainfall of 21.6 inches.
+Much of the land in King County Texas is Grassland, and hilly, broken country, much of which is composed of dark loam and red soils.
+The county has a temperate climate with mild winters and hot summers with temperatures ranging from an average of 27 F in January to 99 F in July.
+The county has an average annual rainfall of 21.6 in.